 How many sessions should I book to start?

-I find it most effective to coach on a monthly basis.
+Coaching works best in the context of a series of conversations.
 Coaching is a relationship that requires trust, and trust takes time.
 Also, lasting results require a long view.
 While each session will focus on a specific goal or outcome, clients should expect to invest in at least six weekly or bi-weekly sessions of coaching to begin to see measurable results.
 Click here to book a series of six sessions.

 How do I know when I’m done?
 Who decides when to stop coaching?